edunford/tidysynth/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-6-1.png" style="display: block; margin: auto;" />

-Another useful way of evaluating the synthetic control is to look at how comparable the control is to the covariates of the actual fit.
+Another useful way of evaluating the synthetic control is to look at how comparable the synthetic control is to the observed covariates of the treated unit.

 ``` r
 smoking_out %>% grab_balance_table()